ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 Use the *train.py* script to train a new model from scratch or continue training a model.
 See "train.py -h" to get a description of all the available parameters.
+See the [training_scripts](/training_scripts) folder to see the training commands that we used to train the released models.

 Example command:
 ```sh